 - High-dose chemotherapy with stem cell transplant

-After the doctor removes the testicle, the tumor will be evaluated to determine what types of testicular cancer it is and to see if it has spread.
+After the doctor removes the testicle, the tumor will be evaluated to determine what type of testicular cancer it is and to see if it has spread.
 Some men will have the lymph nodes removed in the groin area during the initial surgery or in a follow-up surgery to help determine whether it’s spread beyond the testicle.

 Side effects of surgery may include the following: